Financial-Times/n-marketing/README.md

 subscriptionOfferPrompt({flags, demoMode});
 ```

-### Local dev guide (make demo)
+### Running n-marketing locally
-use `make demo` to run the component locally and see any changes, bypassing the logic that determines whether the slider is shown
+use `make demo` to run the component locally and view any changes, bypassing the logic that determines whether the slider is shown

-The demo function takes two parameters
+The demo function takes two parameters:
-- `countryCode` an ISO country code string.
+- `countryCode` - an ISO country code string.
 Use this to see how different currencies and location specific offers display
-- `withDiscount` a boolean indicating whether an additional discount is being applied to the slider, the logic for which sits in `lionel.js`
+- `withDiscount` - a boolean indicating whether an additional discount is being applied to the slider, the logic for which sits in `lionel.js`

 Paramaters passed to the demo are hardcoded in `index.js`, change them manually to view variations of the slider: